 We need to use a new usersoil table in the SWAT reference database.
 A local copy of this database was made when the project was started, so that changes to it would not affect other projects, and would not be lost if we installed a new version of QSWAT3.
-If you want to change this database and use it in several projects you could instead edit the master copy C:\SWAT\SWATEditor\Databases\SWATRef2012mdb before you create any projects, but remember to reinstate your changes if you install a new version of QSWAT3.
+If you want to change this database and use it in several projects you could instead edit the master copy C:\SWAT\ SWATEditor\Databases\SWATRef2012mdb before you create any projects, but remember to reinstate your changes if you install a new version of QSWAT3.

-The tables to be added to the reference database are usersoil, using ExampleDataset\usersoil.xlsx, and WGEN_Robit, using ExampleDataset\WGEN_Robit.xlsx.
+The tables to be added to the reference database are usersoil, using ExampleDataset\ usersoil.xlsx, and WGEN\Robit, using ExampleDataset\WGEN\Robit.xlsx.
 This section shows how tables can be imported from Excel files.
 Tables may also be imported by other means.
 In particular they may be imported from comma separated value files or copied directly from other Access databases.

-We will use as our first example importing WGEN_Robit.xlsx into the copied reference database.
+We will use as our first example importing WGEN\Robit.xlsx into the copied reference database.
 WGEN tables define data for simulating weather using a weather generator.
 They are used by SWAT when observed data is missing (either entirely, or on particular dates).
 The tables define data for one or more simulated weather stations.
 The SWAT Editor will assign the same station to all subbasins if there is only one in the table, or find the nearest to each subbasin if there are more than one.
-You can define a new table in the reference database, as we do here, or replace the dummy data in the existing table WGEN user.
+You can define a new table in the reference database, as we do here, or replace the dummy data in the existing table WGEN\user.

-1. Open the copied reference database $C: \QSWAT_Projects \Robit \Demo \SWATRef2012.mdb$ in Access.
-Select External Data \rightarrow Import \rightarrow Excel \rightarrow Browse to the ExampleDataset folder where the data to be imported is located, select $WGEN_Robit.xlsx$ and click Open.
+1 Open the copied reference database $C: QSWAT\Projects \land Robit \land Demo \land SWATRef2012.mdb$ in Access.
+Select External Data $\rightarrow$ Import $\rightarrow$ Excel $\rightarrow$ Browse to the ExampleDataset folder where the data to be imported is located, select WGEN\Robit.xlsx and click Open.

-Figure 48: Importing data into SWAT database
+Figure 51: Importing data into SWAT database

-- 2. Select the radio button Import the source data into table in the current database and click OK. - 3.
-Follow the wizard click Next three times, and on the fourth step choose the radio button No Primary Key (Figure 49) before clicking Next..
-The table to be appended should have the same format as the table WGEN US FirstOrder in the database.
+- 2 Select the radio button Import the source data into table in the current database and click OK. - 3 Follow the wizard click Next three times, and on the fourth step choose the radio button No Primary Key (Figure 52) before clicking Next..
+The table to be appended should have the same format as the table WGEN\US\FirstOrder in the database.